-We introduce multi-path capillary routing, built layer by layer.
-The first layer provides a simple maxflow solution, but as the layer number increases the spreading of the underlying routing scheme makes the network more secure for real-time media streaming.
+We introduce a layer by layer strategy for building multi-path capillary routings.
+The first layer provides a simple max-flow solution.
+As the layer number increases, the spreading of the underlying routing scheme makes the network more secure for real-time media streaming.
+For a given source and destination there exists only one solution of capillary routing and it does not depend on the particular characteristics of the streaming (buffer size, coding method, etc).

 We introduce ROR, a method for rating multi-path routing schemes by a single scalar value.
-The ROR rating corresponds to the total redundancy overhead that the sending node provides in order to combat the losses occurring from non-simultaneous failures of links in the communication path.
-By rating the FEC friendliness as the routing capillarizes, we show a substantial improvement of the routing topology and increase of its FEC efficiency.
+The ROR rating corresponds to the total redundancy overhead that the sending node must provide in order to combat the losses occurring from non-simultaneous failures of links in the communication path.
+By rating the FEC friendliness as a function of the routing capillarity, we create routing topologies which substantially increase the FEC efficiency.